seespace/inair-documentation/1-getting-started/2-inair-application.md

 IAActivity is also subclass of [IANavigation](#), it has all [Navigation callbacks](#navigation-callbacks) too.

 ## IAFragment
-As InAiR `IAFragment` subclasses Android Fragment, understanding Android [Fragment](http://developer.android.com/guide/components/fragments.html) is mandatory.
+As InAiR `IAFragment` subclasses Android Fragment, therefore understanding Android [Fragment](http://developer.android.com/guide/components/fragments.html) is mandatory.

-Since IAFragment can be see as sub activity, it has it's own lifecycle callback methods.
+Since IAFragment can be seen as sub activity, it has it's own lifecycle callback methods.
 Although IAFragment is Android's Fragment, you can not access to Android fragment's callback methods.

 Just like IAActivity, IAFragment also has callback method like `onApplicationWillTerminate()` and `onApplicationDidTerminate()` where you can hook your actions on terminating application process.
 Besides, it also has two most important callback methods: